Arawak

-The Arawak are a group of Indigenous peoples of northern South America and of the Caribbean.
-The term "Arawak" has been applied at various times to different Indigenous groups, from the Lokono of South America to the Taíno (Island Arawaks), who lived in the Greater Antilles and northern Lesser Antilles in the Caribbean.
-All these groups spoke related Arawakan languages.
+Arawak is an exonym used for various groups of Indigenous peoples in northern South America and the Caribbean.
+The term "Arawak" has been applied at different times to several Indigenous groups, including the Lokono of South America and the Taíno ("Island Arawaks"), who lived in the Greater Antilles and northern Lesser Antilles.
+These groups spoke related Arawakan languages, part of one of the most widespread Indigenous language families in the Americas.
+Historically, none of the peoples described by the term referred to themselves as "Arawak".
+The term became widely used through the work of 19th-century linguists.